Zika Virus: Still of Concern?

 What Are The Symptoms?

-Four out of five people infected with Zika experience no symptoms, or symptoms that are barely noticeable.
-One out of five people develop "Zika Fever", symptoms of which include a low-grade fever, headache, a facial rash that rapidly spreads over the whole body, joint and muscle pain, and conjunctivitis (red eyes).
-Abdominal pain, tiredness, nausea or vomiting may also be reported.
+Four out of five people infected with Zika experience no symptoms, or barely noticeable symptoms.
+One out of five people develops "Zika Fever", symptoms of which include a low-grade fever, headache, a facial rash that rapidly spreads over the whole body, joint and muscle pain, and conjunctivitis (red eyes).
+Abdominal pain, tiredness, nausea, or vomiting may also be reported.
 Symptoms usually arise within 10 days of a bite from an infected mosquito and recovery usually takes a week.
 Hospitalization because of the disease is uncommon.

 How Is Zika Diagnosed?